The Psychological Costs of Body Shame and Self-Objectification

-When I talk to people about my recent book (Beauty Sick: How the Cultural Obsession with Appearance Hurts Girls and Women), I’m often asked, “How did you find so many women to interview who were struggling with body image?”
+When I talk to people about my book, I’m often asked, “How did you find so many women to interview who were struggling with body image?”
 I have to laugh when I hear that question.
 The truth is, I didn’t need to seek out women with body image issues.
 I just had to find women.
 I have yet to meet a woman whose life hasn’t been altered by how others have focused on her appearance or by how she feels about what she sees in the mirror.

 Several decades ago, researchers coined the term “normative discontent” to capture women’s feelings about their bodies.
 Basically, the term means that it’s become normal for women to struggle with body shame.
 By age 13, girls already report feeling substantially more body shame than boys.
 Too often, we accept that feeling despair when you look in the mirror is just part of being a woman.